 It's easy to think that there's Slack, and then everyone else.
 But choosing collaboration software for your business may not be quite so straightforward now that Microsoft Teams has arrived.
-In fact, today (March 14) it's rolling out to all Office 365 users.
+In fact, it rolled out to all Office 365 users earlier this year.
 Not only is it a solid offering compared to the Silicon Valley darling Slack, but it may also offer some distinct advantages for companies that invest in Microsoft's ecosystem.

 In a direct comparison, picking a winner isn't simple.
 Each application comes with certain advantages and shortcomings, and the gap will likely narrow over time as the two services seek to win over users.
 Here are some of the standout features and areas for growth worth considering if your company needs to pick collaboration software.